jasminebahremand/yelp_checkins_analysis/README.md

 - **Being a restaurant was the strongest predictor** (β=0.6352) — business type matters more than hours
 - **Western region businesses outperformed** East and Midwest across all models

+The practical takeaway: if a business wants more foot traffic, staying open later is the least efficient lever available.

 ---

 ## Key Visuals